 After completing COMP 1409 with 70% or better then register in COMP 1451 the following term.

-After successfully completing COMP 1409 and then COMP 1451 you may apply for program approval.
+After successfully completing COMP 1409 with 70% and then COMP 1451 with 70% you may apply for program approval.

 Note: We offer compressed summer sections of COMP 1409/1451 (twice a week) starting every May and running through July.
 Students with some programming experience may want to consider completing these challenging courses in half the usual time.
 Attendance and participation are mandatory, you will have 6 hours in class plus 20+ hours homework each week in this delivery.